 Texas and Florida

-In June of 2016, West Virginia saw some of its worst floods to date.
-These historic floods destroyed hundreds of homes and did severe damage to hundreds more.
-To respond, HALO rallied students from Ohio schools to collect donations for the victims.
-The donations included family “starter” kits, school supplies, vinyl upholstery, building supplies, lumber, etc. The students gathered these in 18-gallon plastic totes and then color coded them.
+In June of 2016, West Virginia experienced severe flooding.
+The floods destroyed hundreds of homes and did significant damage to hundreds more.
+In response, HALO rallied students from Ohio schools to collect donations for the victims.
+The donations included family “starter” kits, school supplies, vinyl upholstery, building supplies, and lumber.
+The students gathered everything in 18-gallon plastic totes.
 The totes were sent to West Virginia University along with six additional vehicles full of donations from a separate drive.

-The students were moved by the efforts they participated in; many had never seen a natural disaster before, let alone taken part in helping deal with the aftermath.
-Their relief effort lessened the need for supplies in West Virginia.
-Due to this blessing, the remaining donations were redirected to Louisiana, where floods displaced many on August 12th.
+The students were greatly moved by the experience: many had never seen a natural disaster before, let alone taken part in helping deal with the aftermath.
+Their aid, along with the supplies, enabled those affected to recover more quickly—and was greatly appreciated.

 The drive to aid West Virginia was so successful that HALO was able to send additional donations to communities in Louisiana.
 Many parts of the state were devastated by flooding in August of 2016.
 The young adults of Theology on Tap Akron also partnered with Gifts of Joy to collect toys for children of all ages.
 The toys were then shipped to displaced children in Baton Rouge.